angusjfleming/hearthstone-sql/README.md

 Data fetched from http://hearthstoneapi.com.
 Data will be stored locally in the same manner as the database is.

+Now dynamically builds (playable) card list, and now the package should be evergreen in that it will require no further maintenance from myself.

 ## Install

 Install the package from npm: